magnetrwn/tetris-tornado/README.md

 + [Raylib](https://www.raylib.com/)
 + [Box2D](https://box2d.org/)

-If you were looking for the cross-compilation toolchain, it's [here](https://github.com/mstorsjo/llvm-mingw).
-This project expands from a template wrapper I made around Raylib and Box2D, including the correct shared libraries to link against.
+If you were looking for the cross-compilation toolchain, it's [this one](https://github.com/mstorsjo/llvm-mingw).
+This project expands from a template wrapper I made around Raylib and Box2D, including the correct static libraries to link against **on Windows**, that were built using the toolchain.
 If you are interested in where the compiled libraries come from please tell me.

+**Note:** on Linux the libraries are linked dynamically, so you will need to have them installed on your system!
+This way the final executable is smaller and easier to distribute.

 ## Bugs